Mdsomratakbor/Github-Tutorial/Git Merge.md

 ### Confirm the receiving branch

 `Execute git status to ensure that HEAD is pointing to the correct merge-receiving branch.
 If needed, execute git checkout <receiving> to switch to the receiving branch.
 In our case we will execute git checkout master.`

+### Fetch latest remote commits

+`Make sure the receiving branch and the merging branch are up-to-date with the latest remote changes.
+Execute git fetch to pull the latest remote commits.
+Once the fetch is completed ensure the master branch has the latest updates by executing git pull.`

+### Merging

+`Once the previously discussed "preparing to merge" steps have been taken a merge can be initiated by executing git merge <branch name> where <branch name> is the name of the branch that will be merged into the receiving branch.`